 Valentine’s ideas that are uniquely you

 Valentine’s Day is a holiday dedicated to all things love.
 Celebrating love is easy.
-The tricky part is figuring out Valentine’s Day ideas for celebrating your unique love.
+The tricky part is figuring out Valentine’s Day ideas that celebrate your unique love.

 Start with some questions: What do you enjoy doing?
 How long have you been together?
 What’s your budget?
-Some couples love romantic movies, romantic restaurants, and exchanging Valentine’s Day gifts, while others prefer to keep it simpler with Valentine’s Day flowers, Valentine’s chocolates, Valentine’s candy and a fun game of Valentine’s Day trivia.
+Some couples love romantic movies, romantic restaurants and exchanging Valentine’s Day gifts, while others prefer to keep it simpler with Valentine’s Day flowers, Valentine’s chocolates, Valentine’s candy and a fun game of Valentine’s Day trivia.
 They could even ask these questions that lead to love to establish a stronger connection.